I knew next to nothing about Yogyakarta before this trip.

 Climate: Annual Monthly Weather in Yogyakarta

-To help you better understand the weather in Yogyakarta, I’ve included average temperature and annual rainfall graphs below.
-Suggested months to visit are indicated in orange.
+To help you better understand the climate in Yogyakarta, I’ve created the average temperature and annual rainfall graphs below.
+Suggested months to visit are highlighted in orange.

 TRAVELING TO YOGYAKARTA